Boeing B-52 Stratofortress: Notable appearances in media

 A B-52 carrying nuclear weapons was a key part of Stanley Kubrick's 1964 black comedy film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
 A 1960s hairstyle, the beehive, is also called a B-52 for its resemblance to the aircraft's distinctive nose.
-The popular band the B-52's was subsequently named after this hairstyle.
+The popular band the B-52s was subsequently named after this hairstyle.It appears in the 2010 first-person shooter game Call of Duty: Black Ops 1 in the campaign and in the multiplayer as the "Rolling Thunder" killstreak that performs a carpet bomb.
+The B-52 was added to War Thunder as a reward for completing stages in the 2026 April fools "Nuclear Thunder" limited time event.